Edinburgh District (rugby union)

 Edinburgh District is a Scottish amateur rugby union team which plays in the amateur Scottish Inter-District Championship.
-Its draws its players mainly from the Edinburgh area, as well as others from the rest of east central Scotland; roughly corresponding to the old Lothian regional council area.
+It draws its players mainly from the Edinburgh area, as well as others from the rest of east central Scotland; roughly corresponding to the old Lothian regional council area.
 Historically the Edinburgh District team played matches against touring teams visiting Scotland from abroad, and also competed in the Scottish Inter-District Championship.

 The Edinburgh District rugby union team was founded in 1872.
-The team played the world's first inter-district match that year against Glasgow District rugby union team.
+The team played the world's first inter-district match that year against the Glasgow District rugby union team.

 The amateur Edinburgh District side evolved into the professional Edinburgh Rugby side in 1996; one year after rugby union allowed professionalism in 1995.
 However the amateur district is still used for the representation of amateur players in the Inter-District Championship; and this amateur championship guides the selection of Scotland Club XV international players.

+In 2022 the Inter-District Championship was reintroduced.
+The Edinburgh District competed in the tournament, playing in fixtures against the South of Scotland, and Glasgow and the West.